chocololat/Lavalink-Client/README.md

 # Lavalink Client [![Release](https://img.shields.io/github/tag/freyacodes/Lavalink-Client.svg)](https://jitpack.io/#freyacodes/Lavalink-Client)
-This is a modified version of <https://github.com/freyacodes/Lavalink-Client> which does not depend on lavapalyer.
+This is a modified version of <https://github.com/freyacodes/Lavalink-Client> which does not depend on [lavaplayer](https://github.com/sedmelluq/lavaplayer).
 Therefore it's not compatible with lavaplayer in one codebase

 ## Installation
 Lavalink-Client does not have a maven repository and instead uses Jitpack.